Machining with CNC Technology

 - CNC Lathes

 In lathe machines, pieces are cut in a circular direction with indexable tools.
 The cuts are employed at a very high velocity with extreme accuracy and precision, an element that manual machining is not capable of reaching.
-CNC lathes are efficient, yet accurate.
-In fact, some designs produced on CNC lathes are not possible to product on manual lathes, due to their complexity and tolerances required.
-Lathes are also comprised of two axes, X and Z.

 - Mills

 Milling is a machining process that uses programmed rotating cutting tools to remove material from a stationary piece of material.
 As opposed to CNC turning, the material remains stationary, while the cutting tool moves around while cutting the material.
 At Toledo Metal Spinning, we have a horizontal mill.
+One advantage of milling is the versatility of materials it can handle.
+This includes but is not limited to steel, aluminum., brass, copper, titanium, nickel alloys, hardened steel, D2 steel, and even wood.